-I meet doctors in different arenas.
-I meet them in clinical settings, at conferences, and by referral.
+I meet doctors in different arenas: clinical settings, conferences, and referrals.
 I am noticing a trend.
 We are keenly aware of what we do not want in medicine.
-We talk about physician burnout and the impact it has on doctors’ lives.
-We know first hand the effect the EMR has on the doctor-patient relationship as doctors spend less and less time in direct patient care activities.
+We talk about physician burnout and its impact on doctors’ lives.
+We know firsthand the effect the EMR has on the doctor-patient relationship as doctors spend less and less time in direct patient care activities.
 And we are learning how to navigate the medical terrain differently to incorporate work-life balance.

 I ask doctors another question.
 What do you want for your life and career?
 What is your vision for yourself?
 That’s when doctors are unclear, uncertain, and vague.

 How has this happened?
-As medical students, residents, and attending physicians, we are high achieving peak performers.
-When it comes to other areas of our life, we are less purposeful and allow things to show up by default.
+As medical students, residents, and attending physicians, we are high-achieving peak performers.
+However, when it comes to other areas of our lives, we are less purposeful and allow things to show up by default.

-I think it has happened because we’ve spent four years of medical school then another three or more years in training focused on acquiring the medical knowledge and skills to become a doctor.
+I think it has happened because we’ve spent four years of medical school and three or more years in training focused on acquiring the medical knowledge and skills to become doctors.
 As attending physicians, we focus on patient care, patient outcomes, and the business of medicine.
 The climate in medicine has left physicians out of the conversation.
 It is easy for doctors to fall into this same pattern of focusing on everything else besides us.

 It’s time to break the cycle.
 It’s time to bring clarity to our lives and careers so that we stop moving from position to position trying to get it right and instead become deliberate at creating our vision.